 - Offer a variety of meetings and use Title I funds to pay meeting-related expenses, such as child care, transportation or home visits;

-- Provide opportunities for regular meetings where parents/families can provide input in decisions relating to the education of children, and provide timely response to suggestions;
+- Provide opportunities for regular meetings where parents/families can provide input on decisions relating to the education of children, and provide timely response to suggestions;

-- Promote family participation in programs for unduplicated pupils and special need subgroups;
+- Promote family participation in programs for unduplicated pupils and special needs subgroups;

-- Provide parents/families with an opportunity to submit dissenting views to the district if the school’s schoolwide program plan is not acceptable to them; and
+- Provide parents/families with an opportunity to submit dissenting views to the district if the school’s schoolwide program plan is not acceptable to them.

 - Provide advice on all matters related to family engagement in funded programs.